SpongePowered/SpongeDocs/source/plugins/eclipse.rst

 .. tip::

-    This `Tutorial <http://www.vogella.com/tutorials/EclipseGit/article.html>`_ covers the basics of Git and the usage of the EGit plugin
+    This `Tutorial <http://www.vogella.com/tutorials/EclipseGit/article.html>`_ covers the basics of Git and the usage of the EGit plugin.